martymcmodding/guides.martysmods.com/docs/shaders/immerse/01launchpad.md

 ### Flow Optimizer
 Launchpad uses a novel, stochastic gradient descent-based algorithm for calculating optical flow.
 The optimizer you choose determines how that descent behaves:
-- **Sophia**: Common optimizer in AI based language models.
+- **Sophia**: Common optimizer in AI-based language models.
 It converges more slowly but delivers higher quality results that are more ideal for complex motion.
 - **Newton**: Fast and efficient when flow is smooth and predictable.
 However, it can fail around fine or irregular details, such as thin geometry.

 ## Normal Maps
 Due to the way ReShade handles normal maps, we can only access the normals that the game actually sends to the GPU.
-These “raw” normals are often very polygonal or blocky and can look jarring when used with shaders like RTGI and ReLight.
+These "raw" normals are often very polygonal or blocky and can look jarring when used with shaders like RTGI and ReLight.

-To address this, Launchpad’s normal processing generates Smoothed and Textured Normals to first soften the blocky input normals and then reintroduce high-frequency detail in order to create more accurate lighting relief and a more detailed appearance.
+To address this, Launchpad's normal processing generates Smoothed and Textured Normals to first soften the blocky input normals and then reintroduce high-frequency detail in order to create more accurate lighting relief and a more detailed appearance.

 ### Smoothed Normals
  <ImageComparisonSlider